Children experience several milestones, or transitions, during their schooling.

 - Know your children’s homework requirements and check regularly to see they are keeping up.
 Teach them planning, organisation and time management skills by getting them to keep a diary – this develops self-motivation and independent learning.

 - Ensure your children are comfortable with the new school environment by attending orientation days or making an appointment with the principal to visit the school.

 - Make sure you and your children are familiar with the transport options.

 - Know your children’s strengths and weaknesses.
 Involve them in decisions about their education, for example subject selection in Years 11 and 12.

 - Encourage your children to eat well, get plenty of sleep and balance study with sport and enjoyable family and social activities.

-These factsheets for you and your children include frequently asked questions, checklists and practical ideas.
+We have resources for you and your children that include frequently asked questions, checklists and practical ideas.
 If you need more information, contact the school.